 If a friend was visiting Dallas for the first time, where would you take them?
 What would you do?
 Where would you go to eat?

 Dallas has so much to offer; there are several good answers I could give.
-If it’s in the Fall, obviously I want to take them to the State Fair of Texas.
-It’s such a unique event and opportunity that few in the country get to enjoy at the scale of the offering that we enjoy every single year here in Dallas.
+If they visit in the fall, I want to take them to the State Fair of Texas.
+It’s such a unique event and opportunity that few people get to enjoy at the scale that we enjoy every single year here in Dallas.

 Interested in renewing your membership or obtaining a new membership?
 For more information, click here.